 Petro bet to capitalize on the downfall of his old allies the Polo Democratico in the race to be mayor.
 The Polo has won the previous two mayoral elections in Bogota but has been discredited by the public works corruption scandal that took down currently suspended mayor Samuel Moreno.
 The tactics proved effective, with Petro winning the elections with 32% of the votes against 25% for Peñalosa.

 Inspector General Alejandro Ordoñez dismissed Petro halfway his term in a controversial decision over the handling of Bogota’s trash collection during the first year of the mayoral term.
 According to the IG’s ruling, Petro had consciously allowed irregularities to occur in reforming trash collection in the capital.
+The dismissal was signed off on by President Juan Manuel Santos, but days later revoked after rulings by the Inter-American Commission for human rights and lower Colombian courts.

 Comments are closed.